Dark matter in classically conformal theories: WIMP and supercooling: Dark matter scenarios

-Based on the thermal history outlined above, three DM scenarios arise in the CC $SU(2)_X$ model.
-The charged $X^\pm$ bosons can constitute particle DM, realized either via WIMP freeze-out or as supercooled DM, depending on their thermalization following the FOPT.
-In addition, the triplet $SU(2)_X$ model has a monopole DM candidate.
-We examine each scenario in turn.
+Based on the thermal history outlined above, the CC $SU(2)_X$ model gives rise to two viable DM scenarios for the $X^\pm$ gauge bosons: WIMP freeze-out and supercooled DM, with the production mechanism determined by the thermalization history following the FOPT.
+We examine each of these possibilities in turn.
+The model's triplet structure also admits a monopole candidate; however, we find that it cannot account for the observed relic abundance, as shown in Appendix~\ref{app:monopole}.